giovanebribeiro/lab-java/README.md

 Just a place for my studies and experiments...

 Each branch is a diferent subject so...
 The master branch will remain empty.
-Only this file must be merged.
+Only this file must be merged from master.

 ### Reference Documentation
 For further reference, please consider the following sections: